Nastas95/SteamClip/README.md

 If you have multiple Steam profiles, SteamClip will show you a list with every (valid) SteamID

 2. After selecting the SteamID, your clips will show up in a 3x2 grid with "Next" and "Previous" button to scroll through different Clips.
-3. SSelect a clip on the grid and click on "Convert Clip".
+3. Select a clip on the grid and click on "Convert Clip".
 SteamClip will convert the clip to an MP4 file and save it to your Desktop.

+In case of missing Game Name (I.E. New Game release from Steam) you can manually update GameIDs in settings.
+**NOTE: Non-Steam Games won't show proper Game Name, there is nothing i can do about this.**

 # **REQUIREMENTS**

-None!
 SteamClip should run out of the box on any Linux distro!
+An internet connection is required for SteamClip to be able to download GameIds, see release notes

 # **BUILD INSTRUCTIONS AND REQUIREMENTS**
 SteamClip is a simple standalone Python script with Ffmpeg built-in.